About anxiety in autistic children and teenagers

 Anxiety is a natural part of life and something that everyone experiences at some stage.
-But there are some things you can do to help ease your child’s worries, and encourage your child to manage their own anxiety levels.
+But there are things you can do to ease your child’s worries and encourage your child to manage their own anxiety levels.

 Anxiety triggers: how to identify them in autistic children and teenagers